Variable Demand and Multi-commodity Flow in Markovian Network Equilibrium: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{section: models}, we define the concept of Markovian networks, introduce Markovian network optimization, and provide generalizations that capture variable divergence and multi-commodity flow.
-In Section~\ref{section: algorithms}, we develop dynamic programming based numerical algorithms to solve the optimization problems proposed in Section~\ref{section: models}.
-In Section~\ref{section: numerical examples}, we provide numerical examples that demonstrate the effectiveness and efficiency of these algorithms.
-Finally, we conclude with discussion and comments on future directions of research in Section \ref{section: conclusion}.
+We first revisit some background on MDP in Section~\ref{section: preliminaries}, then present our variable demand and multi-commodity flow equilibrium models in Section~\ref{section: models}.
+Section~\ref{section: algorithms} focuses on developing efficient iterative algorithms for our equilibrium problems.
+Section~\ref{section: numerical examples} first illustrates the equilibrium models in Section~\ref{section: models} via a multi-commodity ride-sharing example, then compares the algorithms in Section~\ref{section: algorithms} against commercial software Mosek.
+Finally, we conclude with discussions and comments on the future directions of research in Section \ref{section: conclusion}.